nofxx/mongoid-urls/README.md

 Simple slugs for mongoid models!

-## Short snappy token ids for Mongoid documents
+## Nice URLs for Mongoid Documents

 This library is a quick and simple way to generate slugs for your mongoid documents.